Elites, and ecologies

 • Year-long funding from the Swiss government, for work on the culture of the city

-• Two-year funding award from the National University of Ireland, for cultural studies
+• Two-year funding award from the National University of Ireland, for international cultural studies

 • Two-year funding award from the British government, for building democratic participation in grassroots communities